-The diagnostic assessment process is administered by Centennial College.
-The role of Centennial College is:
+The diagnostic assessment process is administered by the College of Massage Therapists of Ontario.
+The College examination/diagnostic assessment team is responsible for:

 - 1. Development and ongoing assessment of the diagnostic assessment, - 2.
-Communication with the College's psychometric consultants egarding creation and implementation of the written examination, - 3.
-Recruitment and training of diagnostic assessment evaluators - 4.
-Recruitment and training of mock clients, - Communication with candidates regarding scheduling and process of diagnostic assessment, - 6.
-Creation of candidate profiles based on the evaluation of their competencies during the diagnostic assessment, - 7.
-Make recommendations to the Registration Committee regarding the competency of candidates and appropriate further education required.
+Communication with the College's psychometric consultants regarding creation and implementation of the written examination, - 3.
+Recruitment and training of diagnostic assessment evaluators, - 4.
+Recruitment and training of mock clients, - 5.
+Communication with candidates (e.g. scheduling and process of diagnostic assessment), - 6.
+Creation of candidate profiles based on the evaluation of their competencies during the diagnostic assessment, - Make written recommendations to the Registration Committee regarding the competency of candidates and appropriate further education required.

-Refresher courses are developed and taught by tutors approved by the Registration Committee.
+Refresher courses are developed and taught by tutors approved by the College.
 The role of the tutors is:

 - 1. Evaluate the applicant's competencies. - 2.
 Develop a program to remedy any deficiencies in the applicant's competencies as required under the College's Refresher Course Policy. - 3.
 Provide a course proposal to the College for approval. - 4.
 Provide verification that the proposed course has been successfully completed. - 5.
 Provide a written statement to the College that the member is competent to return to practice and any recommendations for further development the applicant should undertake. - m) Timelines, deadlines, or time limits applicants are subject to during the registration process. - The applications for the Credential Evaluation process and for the Credential and Prior Learning Assessment process are valid for two years from the date they are received by the College.
 If the applicant does not commence the process by supplying documents or beginning the CPLA process the application will be terminated. - 2.
-Under the Registration Regulations refresher courses are valid for fifteen months from the date they are completed. - n) The amount of time the registration process usually takes.
+Under the Registration Regulations, refresher courses are valid for fifteen months from the date they are completed. - n) The amount of time the registration process usually takes.

-The average amount of time from the date of application until the applicant is eligible to register is 3 months.
+For international applicants or those from non-regulated provinces, the average amount of time from the date of application until the applicant is eligible to register is 3 months.